 We work closely with our clients to understand their industry, technology, and specific goals.
 We provide our clients with an honest and pragmatic assessment of potential outcomes, options, and expected costs.
-We collaborate with patent owners’ existing attorneys, including overseas attorneys, in program enforcement.
+We are also comfortable collaborating with clients’ existing in-house and outside counsel, including overseas attorneys, in these efforts.

-We have extensive trial experience, and we do not shy away from fighting battles in the courtroom.
+We have extensive trial experience and do not shy away from fighting battles in the courtroom.
 We approach disputes with trial in mind; our cases are set for trial if an acceptable pre-trial settlement is not achieved.
-In preparation, we develop a deep understanding of the technology and the facts involved, as well as themes that are likely to resonate with a jury.
+In preparation, we develop a deep understanding of the technology, the facts involved, and themes likely to resonate with a jury.

 Liston Abramson offers a unique package of U.S. patent enforcement expertise and ready lines of third-party litigation funding.
 This allows patent holders to succeed against large, multinational infringers, whether that is through negotiations, IPRs, large-scale U.S. discovery, or court proceedings.